avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 **Note:** In lemmatization, the part of speech (pos) needs to be defined.
 In the example above, I define the pos as "v" for verb.
 If the pos parameter is not defined, then the default is set to NOUN.<br><br>

+#### Complex verbs in NLTK Lemmatizer
-Lemmatization is great at even identifying the base word for complex verbs.
+Has the capability to identify base words from complex verbs.
 See example below:
 ```python
 lem.lemmatize('beheld', pos = 'v')
 lem.lemmatize('withheld', pos = 'v')